UCBoulder/oit-fcq/README.md

     - This is very important for results processing and billing
     - e.g., adding or removing an instructor or swapping instructors

+  - newSemCalendar.R
+    - This generates the code to update in FCQ_audit03.R
+    - Follow instructions for set up (has a manual component)

   - stuenrlWithdraws.R
     - Run at the end of each semester to pickup late drops/withdrawals
     - Generates a file that is imported to Campus Labs/Anthology